Avery Brooks: Other projects

 Brooks was part of a directors' panel at a festival celebrating the work of Ntozake Shange at the New Federal Theatre on February 11, 2007.
 Brooks has directed Shange's Boogie Woogie Landscapes at the John F. Kennedy Center for the Performing Arts and in London's West End.

 As part of BBC Audiobooks America's entry into the US market, Brooks narrated an audiobook of Alex Haley's novel Roots: The Saga of an American Family.
 This was the first time the novel was adapted into an audiobook.
 Brooks had previously starred in a 1988 television film based upon the book, Roots: The Gift.
 As an audio book, Roots: The Saga of an American Family won an Audie Award in 2008 within the category of Non-Fiction.

-In 2007, Brooks released the album Here, containing, in his words, "a selection of ballads and love songs...
+In 2006, Brooks released the album Here, containing, in his words, "a selection of ballads and love songs...
 I speak of my respect for my father, and for artists that I have listened to all my life."
+An excerpt from this album would later be used for the Star Trek: Starfleet Academy episode "Series Acclimation Mil".

 Personal life

 Brooks married his wife, Vicki Lenora Brooks, an assistant dean at Rutgers University, in 1976.
-They have three adult children.
+They have three children.

-After police received a report of erratic driving, at around 10 PM on January 29, 2012, Brooks was arrested under charges of driving under the influence in Wilton, Connecticut (with a court date of February 9 that year).

-One of his favourite albums is Al Jarreau's Live in Berlin.
-Brooks remains close to Cirroc Lofton, his "TV son" on DS9.
-He is also a fan of baseball and names Dick Allen as his favourite player.
+Brooks is a fan of baseball and names Dick Allen as his favorite player.